P. Thanulinga Nadar: Political career

 Thanulinga Nadar joined the Indian Independence movement at the young stage.
 Later, he joined the Travancore Tamil Nad Congress Movement founded by Marshal A. Nesamony.
 After the merger in 1956, he was a close associate of K. Kamaraj.

 He participated in the 1948 Travancore Representative Body elections of the Travancore State and was elected to the assembly.
 He secured third place in the 1951 elections, the first held as a part of the Republic of India.
 However, he contested the 1954 elections from Agastisvaram and was elected by a margin of 6,721 votes.
 He served as a member of M.L.A. till 1956 when southern Travancore became a part of Madras state.

 In 1957, Thanulingam was elected to the Lok Sabha from Nagercoil from INC ticket.
 He served as a Member of Parliament till 1962.

 Thanulingam was elected to the Rajya Sabha in 1964 and served as a member of the Rajya Sabha from 9 July 1964 to 2 April 1968.

 Thanulinga Nadar was a devout Hindu.
 Even during the 1940s and 1950s, he bitterly differed with fellow Congressman from Kanyakumari district, A. Nesamony who was a Christian Nadar.
 The differences led to the birth of two different factions in the state in the early 1950s which required the intervention of K. Kamaraj, the then President of Tamil Nadu Congress Committee.
 Many Hindus embraced Christianity in Kanyakumari district due to caste oppression by Hindu uppercastes; Thanulingam, who identified with the Hindu cause, strongly opposed the conversions.
 In the early 1980s, he joined the Hindu right wing organisation Hindu Munnani and soon became its State President.
-The caste conflict between the Nadars and fishermen in Mandaikadu Coast were later changed into religious conflict between Hindus and Christians due to organizations like Hindu Munnani.
-The Hindu Munnani played a destructive role during the Mandaikkadu riots.
 During the visit of M.G.R. to Mandikadu, Thanulingam Nadar met him and apprised the situation to him to defuse the crisis.
 He advised Shiv Sena founder and supremo Bal Thackeray to shelve the hatred policy towards Tamilians staying in Maharashtra State.
 Thanulingam was arrested along with other top Hindu Munnani leaders on 12 February 1983, as a preemptive measure to prevent Hindu-Christian clashes.